D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 7) at least a general statement on the data accuracy and validation
 8) sublayered metadata for all included data (whenever possible) and optionally containing further data description, including links to previous instances of the same dataset and indicating the significance of the changes from the previous version.

-In addition to the mandatory points listed above, we recomend to extend the metadata with various optional points.
+In addition to the mandatory points listed above, we recomend to extend the metadata with various optional points, e.g.:

-   1. using the CollisionDB ontology ([CollisionDB webpage](https://db-amdis.org/collisiondb/) to identify species, reaction type classification ([IAEA defined reaction types](https://amdis.iaea.org/databases/processes/)), etc.
+   1. using the CollisionDB ontology ([CollisionDB webpage](https://db-amdis.org/collisiondb/)) to identify species, reaction type classification ([IAEA defined reaction types](https://amdis.iaea.org/databases/processes/)), etc.
-   2. indicating the best interpolation method for data tables
+   2. indicating the best interpolation method for data tables.

 We refer to the provided examples of the JSON metadata files described in the dedicated subsection "Metadata examples" as implementation proposals.